sandeepnallapu198/Twitter-Sentiment-Analysis---NLP/README.md

 We achieve the best accuracy of 86.68% in the case of Unigrams + Bigrams + Trigrams, trained on Naive Bayes Classifier.

 ## References

-[1] Pak, Alexander, and Patrick Paroubek.
-"Twitter as a Corpus for Sentiment Analysis and Opinion Mining."
-LREc.
-Vol. 10.
-2010.
+[1] Bo Pang and Lillian Lee.
+Opinion mining and sentiment analysis. _Foundations and trends in information retrieval_, 2(1-2):pages 1-135, 2008.

 [2] Alec Go, Richa Bhayani, and Lei Huang.
 Twitter sentiment classification using distant supervision. _Processing_, pages 1-6, 2009.

 [3] Niek Sanders.
 Twitter sentiment corpus. http://www.sananalytics.com/lab/twitter-sentiment/.
 Sanders Analytics.

 [4] Alexander Pak and Patrick Paroubek.
 Twitter as a corpus for sentiment analysis and opinion mining. volume 2010, pages 1320-1326, 2010.